EdChoice: Policy influence

 The organization's work is state-focused, with an emphasis on legislation and judicial matters related to school choice.
 EdChoice also conducts educational and advocacy work on school choice legislation in states, including Alaska, Indiana, Montana, New Hampshire, North Carolina, and Tennessee.

-The Friedman Foundation was involved with the U.S. Supreme Courts' landmark decision on Ohio's private school choice program in Cleveland, filing an amicus brief along with the Center for Individual Freedom, Cato Institute, and Goldwater Institute in support of the petitioners.
-The Supreme Court in Zelman v.
-Simmons-Harris concluded Cleveland's school voucher program did not violate the First Amendment's Establishment Clause.
+The Friedman Foundation was involved with the U.S. Supreme Court's landmark decision on Ohio's private school choice program in Cleveland, filing an amicus brief along with the Center for Individual Freedom, Cato Institute, and Goldwater Institute in support of the petitioners.
+In Zelman v.
+Simmons-Harris, the Court held that Cleveland's school voucher program did not violate the First Amendment's Establishment Clause.

 In 2013, the Friedman Foundation was credited with influencing the Indiana Supreme Court's unanimous ruling that the nation's largest school voucher program was constitutional.
-The Friedman Foundation was cited in the official ruling.
-In responding to the court's decision, then-Indiana Governor Mike Pence credited the Friedman Foundation for its work in ensuring the program's continuation.
+The Friedman Foundation was cited in the ruling.
+Responding to the court's decision, then-Indiana Governor Mike Pence credited the Friedman Foundation for its work in ensuring the program's continuation.

 Research and publications

 EdChoice produces numerous state and national policy studies, research briefs, and voter surveys.
 Its reports include "The School Staffing Surge: Decades of Employment Growth in America's Public Schools" and "A Win-Win Solution: The Empirical Evidence on School Choice".

-EdChoice also releases annually "The ABCs of School Choice", a guide to every private school choice program in America.
-The guide provides a summary of each voucher, tax-credit scholarship, education savings account, and individual tax credit/deduction program in operation.
-This publication details each program's funding levels, eligibility requirements, historic participation rates, stories of enrolled students, parents, and schools, and "Friedman Feedback" on how to "improve" according to Milton and Rose D. Friedman's vision.
+EdChoice also annually releases "The ABCs of School Choice", a guide to every private school choice program in the U.S. The guide summarizes each voucher, tax-credit scholarship, education savings account, and individual tax credit/deduction program in operation.
+It details each program's funding levels, eligibility requirements, historic participation rates, stories of enrolled students, parents, and schools, and "Friedman Feedback" on how to "improve" according to the Friedmans' vision.